About Joy Chocolates

 We've moved to Cut Bank, Montana!

-Joy Chocolates started in Houston, TX in 2020, but never really got rolling.
-During Covid, we decided to take a little break and spread a little joy after we've regrouped in Montana!
+Joy Chocolates started in Houston, TX in 2019, but never really got rolling.
+During the COVID years, we decided to take a little break and spread a little joy after we've regrouped in Montana!

 Then one day, a simple yet inalienable truth occurred to me: money does not equal happiness.
 My world changed.
 I quit my job in heavy industry.
 My wife (Melody) and I made the choice to move up to Montana (a place where we've been vacationing for years) to try a little something new, a change in career, and a chance at truly enjoying life.